KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 * Waverider can be slightly shifted with Geo MC's E.
 * You cannot raise the boat with Albedo E.
 * You cannot place Zhongli Steles near the boat.
-* There's a zone around the waverider where the water can't be frozen.
+* There's a zone around the waverider where the water can't be Frozen.
-* If you use the waverider TP to summon the waverider when the "destination" is frozen, it deconstructs
+* If you use the waverider TP to summon the waverider when the "destination" is Frozen, it deconstructs

 Misc: